 OJP/CDC MDI-IWG BACKGROUND INFORMATION

-Given that several Federal agencies rely on MDI data generated by State and local agencies, the Office of Science and Technology Policy (OSTP) National Science and Technology Council (NSTC) chartered a MDI Fast-Track Action Committee (FTAC) working group in 2015.
+- In 2015, the Office of Science and Technology Policy (OSTP) National Science and Technology Council (NSTC) chartered an MDI Fast-Track Action Committee (FTAC).
 This Committee was chartered to identify and recommend strategic policy measures that could be implemented to improve the quality, uniformity, and availability of MDI data and to maximize the utility of the data for Federal purposes.
 The FTAC MDI-WG's work resulted in the report "Strengthening the Medicolegal Death Investigation System: Improving Data Systems (September 2016)".

-The current OJP/CDC MDI-IWG includes representation from several of the Federal agencies that participated in the first two working groups.
+The current OJP/CDC led MDI-IWG includes representation from several of the Federal agencies that participated in the first two working groups.

 Department of Justice